Arthur Samuel Kendall: Education

+Career

-He was born in Sydney, Nova Scotia, the son of the Reverend S.F.
-Kendall.
-Kendall was educated at Mount Allison College, Halifax Medical College, Bellevue Hospital Medical School in New York City and Guy's Hospital Medical School in London.
-He became a member of the Royal College of Surgeons in 1884 and was Medical Health Officer for Cape Breton.
-Kendall served as a town councillor for Sydney in 1888.
-Kendall ran unsuccessfully for a seat in the House of Commons in 1896.
+He became a member of the Royal College of Surgeons of England in 1884 and was also a medical health officer for Cape Breton.
+In 1888, Kendall served as a town councillor for Sydney.
+In 1896, Kendall ran unsuccessfully for a seat in the House of Commons.
 He represented Cape Breton County in the Nova Scotia House of Assembly from 1897 to 1900 and from 1904 to 1911.

 A social reformer, he was concerned about poverty and the impact of industrialization on Cape Breton Island.
 He supported improving workers' living conditions, old-age pensions, a shorter work week and a workmen's compensation act.
 He was nicknamed the "miner's friend" because of his support for coal mine workers.

+Political career

+He represented Cape Breton in the House of Commons of Canada from 1900 to 1904 as a Liberal member.

+Elections

+Family

 His brother, Henry Ernest Kendall, served as Lieutenant-Governor of Nova Scotia in the 1940s.

+Personal life

+In 1886, Kendall married Mary Crawley, daughter of Reverend A. R. R. Crawley.